 For winter management the colony houses are usually moved onto the central feeding floor.
 This is also a convenient place for them during farrowing as it centralizes the operations.
-The permanent floor can be thoroughly cleaned, as outlined in the Sanitation Program in another place in this bulletin, before the farrowing begins.
+The permanent floor can be thoroughly cleaned before the farrowing begins (See Sanitanon Program, page 51).